 If you are planning a trip to Iceland and are not sure where to eat no worries.
 Read our Best Reykjavik Food Tour and try some great local food.

-2. Affordable Flights, Accommodation and Car Rental | March in Iceland
+2. Affordable Flights, Accommodation, and Car Rental | March in Iceland

 Iceland, as beautiful and serene as it can be, is quite a costly trip.
 Many who have visited before will tell you that during the peak season, Iceland is an expensive destination.

 Iceland in March is not quite tourist season yet and, because of this, the cost of everything is slightly lower.
 Flights and accommodation will be more affordable, while tours and activities may cost you a bit less compared to peak season.
 You’ll also find car rentals to be cheaper in March.
-This makes travelling to Iceland in March a financially smart option.
+This makes traveling to Iceland in March a financially smart option.
 Check Airbnb for the best rates and save $45 off your first booking.
 If you love camping then check out these Iceland campsites.

 The only downside is that many accommodation places will close during the low season, as staying open with no guest is too costly for them.
 For this reason, the accommodation that is available is likely to fill up fast – so booking in advance is crucial.